streamfold/pyrotel/README.md

     trace.set_tracer_provider(provider)
 ```

+For the complete example, see the [hello world](https://github.com/streamfold/pyrotel-hello-world) application.

 ## Debugging

 If you set the option `debug_log` to `["traces"]`, or the environment variable `ROTEL_DEBUG_LOG=traces`, then rotel will log a summary to the log file `/tmp/rotel-agent.log` each time it processes trace spans.
 You can add also specify *metrics* to debug metrics.